Fort McClary: History

+The renovated blockhouse which now serves as a museum.

 Colonial period

 Coastal defenses on the site date to the late 17th century when shipbuilder William Pepperell (father of William Pepperrell) acquired the property and erected crude defense works in 1689.
 Prior to that, the village was protected by Fort William and Mary at New Castle.
 The Province of Massachusetts Bay voted in 1715 to erect a permanent breastwork of six guns for the defense of the Piscataqua River, during the lead-up to Father Rale's War.
 Some sources state that it was intended to protect Maine (then part of Massachusetts) from "unreasonable duties" (taxes) that the governor of New Hampshire was attempting to impose on nearby citizens of other colonies.
 The fort was also used to collect duties from Massachusetts citizens for its own upkeep.
 This fortification was transferred to the United States government in 1803, known as Fort William, but none of its features are known to survive.

 The Pepperrells remained loyal to the British in 1775, so their property was confiscated by local Patriot forces, including the fort.
 In 1776, ammunition was provided for the fort's 9-pounder and 12-pounder cannon, and the New Hampshire militia manned the fort until 1779.